Album fact sheet

 The inception of this Album was a result of the record companies' demand for new, "summery" music from Ace of Base.
 The initial track, "Doctor Sun", was test-played in several clubs around Gothenburg, serving as a prototype for the album's distinctive sound.

 The band resisted recording another cover song but eventually chose Bananarama's "Cruel Summer" at the insistence of their record labels, which was easy for Jonas Berggren.

 Despite being primarily a pop album, the Swedish band's third album in North America didn't shy away from exploring diverse genres.
 Ranging from Euro disco and Motown to dance, the album showcased the group's versatility and willingness to take risks.

 Executive producer Clive Davis collaborated with the production team Cutfather & Joe and songwriter Billy Steinberg to bring the album to life.

 The Journey to Recognition

-Despite favorable reviews, this album initially struggled to gain traction, failing to crack the top 100 of the Billboard 200.
+Despite favourable reviews, this album initially struggled to gain traction, failing to crack the top 100 of the Billboard 200.

-However, the album eventually found success in Canada and Japan, with the titular lead single "Cruel Summer" peaking at number 10 on the US Billboard Hot 100 and being certified gold.
+However, the album succeeded in Canada and Japan, with the titular lead single "Cruel Summer" peaking at number 10 on the US Billboard Hot 100 and being certified gold.

-The second and final single, "Whenever You're Near Me," received less promotion but still managed to peak at number 76.
+The second and final single, "Whenever You're Near Me," received less promotion but peaked at number 76.